DuckyMomo20012/traffic-sign-detection/README.md

 - If you want to detect using other models, you can rename the model file to `best.pt` and copy it to `app/public/model/`.

-> NOTE: The model still needs more training, so the result may not be accurate.

 <!-- Training -->

 ## :rocket: Training